By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Sea Hell hot spring in Beppu, Japan

-Experiencing The Onsens In Japan
+Experiencing the Onsens in Japan

 How can you talk about the best hot springs and not go on and on (and on) about Japan?
 You can't.
+From soaking in a snow-surrounded hot spring in the mountains of Matsumoto (where premium Wasabi is grown) to melting off city stress in Osaka's Spa World onsen theme park, it's a wandering traveler's dream.

-From soaking in a snow-surrounded hot spring in the mountains of Matsumoto (where premium Wasabi is grown) to melting off the stress of big city life in Osaka's Spa World onsen theme park, it's a wandering traveler's dream.
-And don't even get me started on the hot springs of Kutasu — the entire town is one gigantic onsen heaven, complete with the best quality waters in the whole country.
-If you're timid like me and worried about the no swimsuits rule, don't worry, you can find alternative options.
-One of my most enjoyable experiences was in the onsen of Enoshima Island — just outside Tokyo — where I got to wear my bikini, sink into the warm waters, and watch the sun go down behind the majestic bulk of Mount Fuji.
+Don't even get me started on the hot springs of Kutasu — the entire town is one gigantic onsen heaven, complete with the best quality waters in the whole country.
+If you're timid like me and worried about the no-swimsuits rule, don't worry — you can find alternative options.
+One of my favorite experiences was in the onsen of Enoshima Island — just outside Tokyo — where I got to wear my bikini, sink into the warm waters and watch the sun go down behind the majestic bulk of Mount Fuji.
 There are no words to describe that kind of inner peace.

 Landscape view of Colca Canyon.
 South America